oyranos-cms/oyranos-cms.github.io/wiki/ICC_Examin.md

 The gamma tables in the grafic card are shown in an external window, callable from the View menu.
 It shows on osX/XFree86/Xorg the RGB curves.
 The monitor profile can be loaded from this window in the main profile viewer window for further examination.

-Under Linux Oyranos support must be compiled in to do so.
+The grafic card is observed during the window being open.
+The window is sensible to positioning on multi monitor setups.
+The profiles equivalent is the vcgt tag.

 #### Help